followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/text.md

 ===========================================================================

 <!--shortDescription-->
-Contains the text displayed in a cell.
+The text displayed in the cell.
 <!--/shortDescription-->

 <!--fullDescription-->